microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0/New-MgUserOnlineMeeting.md

     - `[Role <String>]`: onlineMeetingRole
     - `[Upn <String>]`: User principal name of the participant.
   - `[Organizer <IMicrosoftGraphMeetingParticipantInfo>]`: meetingParticipantInfo

+WATERMARKPROTECTION <IMicrosoftGraphWatermarkProtectionValues>: watermarkProtectionValues
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[IsEnabledForContentSharing <Boolean?>]`: Indicates whether to apply a watermark to any shared content.
+  - `[IsEnabledForVideo <Boolean?>]`: Indicates whether to apply a watermark to everyone's video feed.

 ## RELATED LINKS